ngitalis/Catitizer/README.md

 Catitizer
 =========

-Makes faces into cats.
+- Makes faces into cats.
-Code needs alot of work still, go easy on meee.
+- Code needs alot of work still, go easy on meee.

-Faces that aren't getting catitized are not being detected by the framework below :(.
+- Faces that aren't getting catitized are not being detected by the framework below...
 It doesnt seem to like beards very much.

 USED:
 NodeJS